donipologhimire/MultiAgentCoverageviaExemplarClustering/README.md

 ## Terrain Environments

 We use two different terrains created in Blender.
-The initial blender file was sourced from the following paper [Gaussian Process-based Traversability Analysis for Terrain Mapless Navigation](https://github.com/abeleinin/gp-navigation).
+The initial blender file was sourced from the following paper and github repo [Gaussian Process-based Traversability Analysis for Terrain Mapless Navigation](https://github.com/abeleinin/gp-navigation).

 **Hilly Terrain 1**:
 <p align="center">